noshavenovemba/networking/docker/readme.txt

-hadolint Dockerfile // scan dockerfile for syntax DOCKER_CONTENT_TRUST=1 // to verify the integrity and authenticity of an image HEALTHCHECK CMD curl --fail http://localhost:8000 || exit 1
+hadolint Dockerfile // scan dockerfile for syntax DOCKER_CONTENT_TRUST=1 // to verify the integrity and authenticity of an image HEALTHCHECK CMD curl --fail http://localhost:8000 || exit 1 label, workdir // don't add a layer to dockerfile

 docker build <name> .
 docker search <name>